ibm-cloud-docs/vpc/bare_metal_server_manage.md

 #### Stopping the bare metal server by using the API
 {: #stop-bm-api}

-Specify a `POST /bare_metal_servers/{id}/stop` request to stop a specific bare metal server where `id` is the identifer of the bare metal server you are stopping.
+Specify a `POST /bare_metal_servers/{id}/stop` request to stop a specific bare metal server where `id` is the identifier of the bare metal server you are stopping.

 You must specify the `type` for the stop action in the data payload. `soft` tells the running operating system to stop and shut down cleanly. `hard` immediately stops the bare metal server.
 {: important}